silnrsi/font-scheherazade/README.txt

 available.

 Scheherazade New is released under the SIL Open Font License.
-Scheherazade is a trademark of SIL International.
+Scheherazade is a trademark of SIL Global.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.